Vision & Eye Diseases Articles

 Researchers have identified certain genes that can cause age-related macular degeneration.

-Research proves that low-intensity laser treatment thought to be effective in slowing or preventing vision loss of vision from age-related macular degeneration (AMD), is ineffective.
+Research proves that low-intensity laser treatment thought to be effective in slowing or preventing vision loss from age-related macular degeneration (AMD), is ineffective.

 Glaucoma is now more reliably diagnosed and tracked for progression using technologically advanced tools such as laser scanners and digital photography.
 Click to read Dr. Maisel's full answer.